 C-1402-6: Local Bus Passes for VR Customers

-With the VR Manager's approval, the management support team purchases local bus tickets, passes, tokens, and transfers in bulk for VR customers.
+The management support team purchases local bus tickets, passes, tokens, and transfers in bulk for VR customers.
 Bus passes are distributed to VR customers that are directly related to and required for their participation in VR services.
 Once received in the VR office, the bus passes must be kept under lock and key.

 When the need for bus passes are identified, the: